Eshwar1212-maker/flaskprojects/README.md

 ## Core Python concepts

 Another thing I really wanted to cover in this repo and collection of projects is the main core Python concepts every engineer should have a strong grasp of.
-You will learn how these concepts are applied and used in real world codebases.
+You will learn how these concepts are applied and used in real world codebase's.

 ### Decorators